mhmkhizar/sign-up-form/README.md

 ## Demo

-You can view a live demo of the calculator [here](https://mhmkhizar.github.io/sign-up-form/).
+You can view a live demo of the form [here](https://mhmkhizar.github.io/sign-up-form/).

 ## Features